-Please review pieces from the attached Suzuki Review list- teachers will choose pieces from this list for group classes and the final concert. (piano students will play their polished piece in group and play-in).
+Please review pieces from the 2019 Repertory list- teachers will choose pieces from this list for group classes and the final concert. (piano students will play a polished piece in group and play-in).
 All students should come to camp with a polished piece and a working piece to play for their masterclass teacher.
 Polished means that the piece is thoroughly learned, fluent, and memorized.
 A working piece is a piece they are working on refining and polishing.
 (Please consult your teacher).

 The schedule of evening activities is: Monday: Student Recital/Ice Cream Social.
-Tuesday: Family Talent Show Wednesday: Baroque Dance with Faculty Orchestra Thursday: Traditional Music Concert & Square Dance followed by bonfire.
+Tuesday: Family Talent Show Wednesday: Faculty Concert Thursday: Traditional Music Concert & Square Dance followed by bonfire.

 Meals are served buffet-style in the Hotel Dining Room.
 For meals where meat is the main course a vegetarian option will be available.
 There is a small store in Orkney Springs to buy snacks and drinks, but we recommend that you bring extra snacks for your family.

 Facilities include a large outdoor swimming pool, tennis courts, miles of hiking trails, sand volleyball court, basketball court and recreation fields.
 Many people bring bikes and scooters to camp.